Hyeseong0317/Biomedical_Segmentation/README.md

 [PSPNet: Pyramid Scene Parsing Network](https://arxiv.org/pdf/1612.01105.pdf)

+We have proposed an effective pyramid scene parsing network for complex scene understanding.
+The global pyramid pooling feature provides additional contextual information.

 [Decoupled Deep Neural Network for Semi-supervised Semantic Segmentation](https://arxiv.org/pdf/1506.04924.pdf)

 Bridging layers play a critical role to reduce output space of segmentation, and facilitate to learn segmentation network using a handful number of segmentation annotations.